EliahKagan/VidDraw/README.md

 [SharpAvi]([SharpAvi](https://github.com/baSSiLL/SharpAvi)), which wraps
 [VfW](https://docs.microsoft.com/en-us/windows/win32/api/vfw/), and [toast
 notifications](https://docs.microsoft.com/en-us/windows/uwp/design/shell/tiles-and-notifications/send-local-toast?tabs=uwp).
-(It started out as a prototype for the videorecording feature of a larger program I&rsquo;ve been working on.)
+(It started out as a prototype for the video recording feature of a larger program I&rsquo;ve been working on.)
 But it is also kind of a fun toy.

 This is VidDraw alpha 1.
 It still has [some usability bugs](#Known-Bugs).